navk341/HTML_Test/README.md

 # HTML_Test

-Trying to design a basic HTML page of tribute of a person
+Trying to design a basic HTML page.